THookz/Immutable/CONTRIBUTING.md

 🚀 Get Involved

-📜 [See the](README.md) for key historical references and ways to contribute.
+📜 [See the README](README.md) for key historical references and ways to contribute.

 🔹 Join the Discussion – Share insights and research
 🔹 Submit Verified Historical Records – Preserve martyrs’ testimonies & prophecy fulfillment